 Table of ContentsShow

-The best class in the game for True Solo, bar none.
+The best classes in the game for True Solo.

 These classes have excellent tools to use in different scenarios of True Solo.